jackhman/sergio-martin-rubio-site/_posts/2018-09-24-take-unit-testing-to-the-next-level-with-junit-5.md

 }
 ```

-- TestReporter: is used to print test information to stout or stderr.
+- **TestReporter**: is used to print test information to stout or stderr.

 ```java
 @Test
 void testReporterString(TestReporter testReporter) {